MarcoTamb/Phlegrean-Fields/README.md

 ## Instructions

-To run locally, clone the repository, install all the dependencies in *requirements.txt*, and run *main.py*.
+To run locally, clone the repository, install all the dependencies in *requirements.txt*, set the ENV variable REACT_VERSION=18.2.0 (for dash-mantine-components) and run *main.py*.
 You can then access the dashboard on *[localhost:8050](http://localhost:8050)* If somehow you ever want to deploy this to the internet, make sure to follow [these instructions](https://dash.plotly.com/deployment) on the Dash website to avoid potential vulnerabilities.

 ## Screenshots